Cisco IOS and Radius

 aaa processes 6

-this such configuration works very well with most radius servers.
+This configuration works very well with most RADIUS servers.
 One of the more important configurations is:

 aaa accounting delay-start